JNicolas45/2338-FOLDER/Game-Review 7.md

 ### Game Title

 Fallout 4, can be found on the Steam Store, Xbox game store, Playstation Network store.
-The Game Of the Year Editions can be found for only 20 bucks with all the DLC included.
+The Game Of the Year Editions can be found for only 20 bucks with all the DLC included even lower during sales.

 ### Rating
 With NEXUS MODS it's easily a 4.5/5 as the community basically fixes everything Bethesda coudln't do along with some sweet downloadable content.
 Without Nexus Mods however it's simply a 3.5/5